zalando/sans/README.md

-# Zalando Sans
+# Zalando typeface

-Zalando Sans is a bespoke sans serif typeface, developed as a cornerstone of the Zalando brand identity.
+The Zalando typeface is a bespoke sans serif, developed as a cornerstone of the Zalando brand identity.
 Designed with flexibility and accessibility at the heart, it meets the diverse needs of the Zalando eco-system.

 ![Sample Image](documentation/ZalandoSans_1.png)